Delayed-Gitification/plasmidsaurus_helper/README.md

 ## Usage

-The only required input is the FASTQ (not FASTA!) file (option -i/--input)
+The only required input is the FASTQ (not FASTA!) file (option -i/--input).
+Optionally a list of fastqs can be provided (eg using * pattern matching).

-Optionally, you can specify a custom output fasta name (option -o/--output)
+Optionally, you can specify a custom output fasta name (option -o/--output).
+You cannot use this if providing a list of fastqs.

 To provide the start sequence of your plasmid map, use option -s/--start_sequence (use a unique sequence, eg 10-20 nt)